How Original is Your Faith?

 The book also discusses the dark side of faith.
 Paul differentiates between being lost in our personal lives, and being lost in life itself.

-The last sentence made me sit up and wonder if, for all the joy I have in life, I could be harbouring some dark despair in the hidden recesses of my mind and heart.
-‘Unexperienced despair’ is a new concept to me, and challenged me to go beyond my conscious evaluation of my life to seek out who I am at a deeper level.
+The last sentence made me sit up and wonder.
+For all the joy I have in life, could I be harbouring some dark despair in the hidden recesses of my mind and heart?
+‘Unexperienced despair’ is a new concept to me, and prompted me to do more soul-searching.

 On ego